jhwinter/design-patterns-java/design-patterns/docs/behavioral_patterns.md

 * To avoid conditional statements (`if-else` or `switch-case`) in the client code.
 * When a class has multiple behaviors, which can vary independently.

+### Quiz

+* The Strategy patten allows an object to change its behavior at runtime by selecting from different algorithms or strategies.
+This provides flexibility in choosing the best algorithm based on the context.
+* The Strategy pattern is often used when different algorithms (e.g., sorting algorithms like quicksort or merge sort) need to be chosen at runtime based on the current state or data.
+* The Strategy pattern improves flexibility by making algorithms or behaviors interchangeable.
+It allows changing the behavior of a class without modifying its source code, adhering to the Open/Closed Principle.
+* In the Strategy Pattern, an interface is typically created to define the behavior or algorithm, and then concrete classes implement this interface, providing different strategies.
+* The Strategy pattern adheres to the Open/Closed Principle by making it easy to add new strategies without modifying existing code.